-Primitive camping is allowed in Mississippi on Petit Bois, Sand, Horn, and East Ship Islands, as well as the National Park Service owned portion of Cat Island under the following conditions:
+Boat-In backcountry camping is allowed at the Perdido Key Area in Florida and in Mississippi on Petit Bois, West Petit Bois, and Horn islands, as well as the National Park Service owned portion of Cat Island under the following conditions:

-8. Keep a respectful distance from wildlife.9.
-Follow all National Park Service regulations found on our Laws & Policies page, as well as in the Superintendent's Compendium.
+- Follow all National Park Service regulations found on the Laws & Policies page, as well as those within the Superintendent's Compendium.